sinequa/SinequaForAzure/README.md

 * Cloud secrets are secrets stored in the key vault defined in cloud variables.
 They are used to store sensitive data.

-Note: Cloud secrets begining with the `sinequa-env-`prefix are available as "Environment Variables" in the product with the `_CloudSecret_` prefix.
+Note: Cloud secrets beginning with the `sinequa-env-`prefix are available as "Environment Variables" in the product with the `_CloudSecret_` prefix.
 E.g The `sinequa-env-my-secret` secret value is accessible through the `_CloudSecret_sinequa-env-my-secret` Environment Variable.

 | Name                                      | Cloud Var | Cloud Secret | Value Example                        | Description                          |
 | ----------------------------------------- | --------- | ------------ | ------------------------------------ | ------------------------------------ |